chili-epfl/qml-ar/README.md

 ## Prerequisites (Android)
 1. <a href="https://sourceforge.net/projects/opencvlibrary/files/opencv-android/">OpenCV for Android</a> (tested with 3.3.1).
 Put the symlink pointing to the OpenCV for Android as `qml-ar/opencv-android` (inside the repo).
 2. Android SDK (tested with r22.3) and NDK (tested with r15c and r16b), need to be set up with Qt.
-Run `export ANDROID_NDK_ROOT=/path/to/ndk; export ANDROID_NDK_PLATFORM=android-XX (replace with your version)` before compilation.
+Run before `qmake`: `export ANDROID_NDK_ROOT=/path/to/ndk; export ANDROID_NDK_PLATFORM=android-XX`.
+Replace `XX` with your device's API version if it is at least 26 or set it to 16 otherwise.
 3. Android device (tested with Samsung Galaxy SM-T810 running on cyanogenmod). *Up to 5 cores required, GPU is used for image rendering and image processing*.
-4. On API 26 and higher the HardwareBuffer is used to decrease latency of the pipeline.
+4. On API 26 and higher the HardwareBuffer is used to decrease latency of the pipeline (see details below).
 This functionality is not currently supported on lower APIs.
-Therefore, set your API version exactly to match your device to achieve optimal performance.
-5. Qt 5.11.1 worked with API 27, and Qt 5.10.0 worked with API 25.
-Qt 5.11.1 did not work with API 25.

 Example for Ubuntu Trusty: *need to download things by hand in GUI, including Qt for Android.*